Understanding noncompliances and adverse actions - Oregon Tilth

 VIEW OUR MEDIATION FAQS IN SPANISH

-How do I ensure I don’t receive an adverse action?
+How can I avoid receiving an adverse action?

 What happens if I get an adverse action during the application process?

-We may issue a denial of certification when an operation fails to comply with the certification’s standards.
-Denials may also be issued when operations do not respond to noncompliances issued or have not paid certification fees.
+We may issue a denial of certification if an operation doesn’t comply with the required standards.
+A denial can also happen if the operation does not respond to noncompliance notices or has not paid the certification fees.

-When would OTCO propose a suspension of certification?
+When would OTCO issue a proposed suspension of certification?

 What happens if I receive a proposed suspension?

-When would OTCO propose a revocation of certification?
+When would OTCO issue a proposed revocation of certification?

-When OTCO determines an operation willfully violated the standards (e.g., fraud, etc.), it will immediately issue a proposed revocation of certification.
-All persons legally connected to the operation are ineligible to receive organic certification again for at least five years.
+If we find that an operation has willfully violated the standards, such as through fraud, we will immediately issue a proposed revocation of certification.
+If the National Organic Program (NOP) revokes the certification, anyone legally connected to the operation cannot apply for organic certification again for at least five years.

 What happens if I receive a proposed revocation of certification?